3mdeb/conferences/2025/qoss/qubes-air-opinionated-value-prop.md

 What are other reasons?
 - distributed reproducibility
+- need for heavy but privacy respecting and secure computing

 Notes about Joanna approach to security of Qubes:
 - it is about minimizing and controlling interfaces between components